Sam-Clutterbuck/remedicado/docs/guides/install_guide.md

 1. Install the Remedicado packages in a central location on your server.
 2. Set up permissions to only allow root access to the `/web`, `/src`, `/data` directories.
 This will stop unauthenticated users from adding to or editing code or the uploaded / created files.
+3. Install the required plugins to the `/src/plugins` directory and add the plugins verified hash to the `/data/valid_plugins.yaml` file